 Officially, Portland boasts only two major league sports: soccer and basketball.
 But any resident will tell you there’s a third game in town — brunch.
-Faithful believers queue up for tables in waits so epic they’ve been fodder for Portlandia.
-For a morning meal worth the wait, try one of these favorite spots:
+Faithful believers queue up for tables in lines so epic they’ve been fodder for the hit IFC show Portlandia.
+Try one of these popular spots for a morning meal worth the wait.

-Mother’s Bistro & Bar: For breakfast like mom used to make, head to this inviting downtown restaurant.
-Comfort food is the mantra at Mother’s, where chef and owner Lisa Schroeder is likely to stop by your table to say hello.
-Enjoy standbys from crunchy French toast to house-made lox.
-If you visit on the weekend, try the rich eggs Benedict.
+Comfort food is the mantra at Mother’s Bistro & Bar.
+Enjoy beloved standbys from crunchy French toast to house-made lox.
+If you visit on the weekend, try their rich eggs Benedict with a Bellini for a decadent brunch pairing.
 And for something special any day of the week, order a recipe from the featured “Mother of the Month.”

-Screen Door: The wait can be daunting at this perpetually packed East Burnside standout.
-But like a gracious Southern belle, the down-home dinner menu here rarely fails to please guests.
-Try the fried oyster eggs Benedict, or enlist a friend to help tackle the jaw-dropping plate of crunchy fried chicken breasts stacked on a sweet-potato waffle.
+Even with two locations, the wait can be daunting at this perpetually packed standout.
+Fortunately, Screen Door’s down-home brunch menu rarely fails to please guests.
+Try their braised pork shoulder eggs Benedict, or enlist a friend to help tackle the jaw-dropping plate of crunchy fried chicken breasts stacked on a sweet-potato waffle.
 On the lighter side, rotating seasonal specials highlight fresh ingredients like heirloom tomatoes and peaches.
-Whatever you order, pair it with a side of praline bacon.
+Whatever you order, pair it with a side of praline bacon or cheesy grits.

-Tin Shed Garden Café: An Alberta Arts District staple, this funky little shack is notable for its rib-sticking fare such as fluffy biscuits drenched in apple-wood-smoked bacon gravy and crisp potato cakes topped with free-range eggs and a veritable riot of organic veggies.
+Tin Shed Garden Café is an Alberta Arts District breakfast staple.
+This funky little shack is notable for its rib-sticking provisions such as fluffy biscuits drenched in apple-wood-smoked bacon gravy and crisp potato cakes topped with free-range eggs and a veritable riot of organic veggies.
 The cozy garden seating has an outdoor fireplace and is dog-friendly, adding to the convivial feel.

-The Original Pancake House: While you’ll find more than 100 franchises of this chain across the U.S., this is the original.
-Founded in 1953 (and lovingly maintained to look the same today), this hotcake hot spot cuts no corners, using butter, whipped cream, and fresh fruits in its fluffy pancakes and waffles.
-Their enormous Dutch Baby is the house specialty — made with granny smiths and a cinnamon glaze, it’s delicious and gargantuan.
+While you’ll find over 100 franchises of this chain across the U.S., this Portland site is the original.
+Founded in 1953 and lovingly maintained to look the same today, they’re still using real butter, house-made whipped cream, and fresh fruits in its fluffy pancakes and waffles.
+Try their delicious and enormous Dutch Baby or their mouth-watering cinnamon-glazed, Granny Smith-topped apple pancake.

-Slappy Cakes: Embracing Portland’s DIY culture, this popular breakfast spot has installed griddles at each of their tables, allowing eaters to make their own pancakes, with a selection of batters and toppings including everything from lavender honey to chocolate chips.
-Fun and filling, the kid-friendly eatery’s only downside is that the items on their full menu are so good, it can be hard to save room for your own creations.
+Embracing Portland’s DIY culture, Slappy Cakes has installed griddles at each of their tables, allowing eaters to make their own pancakes with a selection of batters and toppings, including everything from berries and lavender honey to chocolate chips.
+Fun and filling, this kid-friendly brunch spot’s only downside is that the items on its full menu are so good it can be hard to save room for your own creations.